Pentagon chief visits Israel amid West Bank violence, anti-Netanyahu protests | Law-Order

 Pentagon chief Lloyd Austin told Israeli leaders on Thursday to take steps to reduce tensions in the occupied West Bank, amid growing worry in Washington that the situation could distract the allies from their effort to counter Iran.
 Austin, who is on a regional tour, landed in Ben Gurion Airport for a visit that had been hastily rescheduled due to a surge in street protests against Israeli Prime Minister Benjamin Netanyahu's plan to overhaul the judiciary.

-The U.S. is Israel's closest ally and both countries are increasingly concerned about Iranian military activities in the region and its nuclear programme - which Tehran says is wholly focused on power generation and other peaceful projects.
-Austin's discussions with Gallant focused in part on Iran, but the increasing violence in the West Bank cast a long shadow over the meeting.

-Gallant reiterated Israel's long-standing position that Iran must not be permitted to obtain nuclear weapons and Israel had to "be prepared for every course of action".
-But a senior U.S. defence official, speaking on condition of anonymity because of the sensitivity of the issue, said Israel's preoccupation with the West Bank "detracts from our ability to focus on what the strategic threat is right now and that is Iran's dangerous nuclear advances and continuing regional and global aggression."
+"Secretary Austin is perfectly capable of having conversations about both issues (West Bank and Iran)," said a senior U.S. defence official, speaking on the condition of anonymity because of the sensitivity of the issue.
+But Israel's preoccupation with the West Bank "detracts from our ability to focus on what the strategic threat is right now and that is Iran's dangerous nuclear advances and continuing regional and global aggression", the official said.

 Austin had originally been due to arrive on Wednesday and stay overnight in Tel Aviv, where Israel's Defence Ministry is based.
 But those plans were changed due to concern about traffic disruptions from the anti-Netanyahu protests.
 "Austin is committed to Israel's security, but one of the dominant ways in which we've been able to work together and strengthen that relationship is because we're two democracies that share values," the U.S. official said, adding that those values included the right to protest.